clicon/clixon-docs/snmp.rst

 RowStatus
 ---------
 Clixon supports SMIv2 RowStatus for table handling.
-Where RowStatus is used, the status of the row will be returned and set to either active, notInService or notReady.
+Where RowStatus is used, the status of the row is returned and set to either active, notInService or notReady.

-When writing the status of the row can be set to either createAndGo, createAndWait or destroy.
+When writing the status of the row can be set to either createAndGo, createAndWait, active or destroy.

+Rowstatus and createAndWait mode uses and internal cache which is held in memory by the clixon snmp agent.
+This internal cache written to Clixon when setting a row to `active`.
+When the clixon snmp agent is restarted, the cache is cleared.